The Nursing program

 clinical learning experiences are integrated within the clinical nursing

-in the Nursing Program and are awarded an Associate in Applied Science Degree
+in the Nursing Program and are awarded an Associate of Science

 in Nursing and are then eligible to take the National

-Council for Licensure Exam for Registered Nurses (NCLEX-RN).
+Council for Licensure Examination for Registered Nurses (NCLEX-RN).

 Graduates of the Associate Degree Nursing Program will: